William E. Chandler

-William Eaton Chandler (December 28, 1835November 30, 1917), also known as Bill Chandler, was a lawyer who served as United States Secretary of the Navy and as a U.S. Senator from New Hampshire.
+William Eaton Chandler (December 28, 1835 – November 30, 1917), also known as Bill Chandler, was a lawyer who served as United States Secretary of the Navy and as a U.S. Senator from New Hampshire.
 In the 1880s, he was a member of the Republican "Half-Breed" faction, the wing of the party which advocated civil service reform.
 His credentials were established as moderate in comparison to most of the Republican Party, particularly in his opposition towards sound money.

 Chandler, who continued to advocate civil rights following the end of Reconstruction, criticized the policies of President Rutherford B. Hayes, whose actions pertaining to the South he viewed as too lenient.
 Chandler started the U.S. Naval resurgence and the precedent of the U.S. Navy being constructed with modern steel ships.

 Early life

-William E. Chandler was born in Concord, New Hampshire to Nathan S. Chandler and Mary Ann (Tucker) Chandler.
+William E. Chandler was born in Concord, New Hampshire, to Nathan S. Chandler and Mary Ann (Tucker) Chandler.
 William's elder brother, John Chandler, was a successful East India merchant, and his younger brother George Chandler, an attorney who served as a major during the Civil War.

 William Chandler attended the common schools, Thetford Academy and Pembroke Academy before attending Harvard Law School, where he began a romantic correspondence with Lucy Lambert Hale, daughter of Senator John Parker Hale.
 He graduated in 1854, was admitted to the bar in 1855, and commenced practice in Concord.

+In 1859, Chandler married Ann Gilmore, the daughter of New Hampshire Governor Joseph A. Gilmore.
+They had one son, Lloyd H. Chandler, who served in the U.S. Navy during World War I, and retired as a rear admiral.
+Ann died in 1871.

-In 1859 Chandler married Ann Gilmore, the daughter of Governor Joseph A. Gilmore.
-In 1874, after his first wife's death, Chandler resumed his romance with Lucy Hale, who had been secretly betrothed in 1865 to John Wilkes Booth, Abraham Lincoln's assassin.
+In 1874, Chandler resumed his romance with Lucy Hale, who had been secretly betrothed in 1865 to John Wilkes Booth, Abraham Lincoln's assassin.
 Chandler and Hale were married in 1874, and in March 1875, their only son, John Parker Hall Chandler, was born.
+Lucy died in 1915.

 Political career

 In 1859, Chandler was appointed reporter of the decisions of the Supreme Court of New Hampshire.
-He then served in the New Hampshire House of Representatives from 1862 to 1864 and was the Speaker during the last two years.
+He then served in the New Hampshire House of Representatives from 1862 to 1865 and was the Speaker during the last two years.